digideskio/gitmsp-new/wp-content/plugins/mailchimp-for-wp/readme.txt

 = MailChimp for WordPress =

 This plugin provides you with various ways to grow your MailChimp list(s).
-Add a form to your posts or pages by using the `[mc4wp-form]` shortcode, use this shortcode in your text widgets to show a form in your widget areas or add a "Sign-me up to our newsletter" checkbox to your comment and/or registration forms.
+Add a form to your posts or pages by using the `[mc4wp-form]` shortcode, use this shortcode in your text widgets to show a form in your widget areas or add a "Sign-me up to our newsletter" checkbox to your comment or registration forms.

 Configuring is easy, all you need is your MailChimp API key!